-This project will construct a sidewalk (approximately 1,200 feet) on the eastern side of Depot Street from the Surplus Street intersection to the Route 3A intersection.
+This project will construct a five-foot-wide minimum sidewalk (approximately 1,200 feet) with granite curbing on the eastern side of Depot Street from the Surplus Street intersection to the Route

+3A intersection.
 This is part of a phased project to connect residential neighborhoods on Depot Street to Halls Corner, Duxbury Town Hall, and First Parish Unitarian Church.